-Plus, it’s peak travel season.
+Plus, it’s peak travel time.
 School is out, people take time off work.
 The sheer volume of people everywhere is astonishing.

 The holidays mean that prices for accommodation go through the roof, particularly in Sydney, over the silly season.

 And, the bugs and snakes come out.
-If this is something that makes you feel uncomfortable, then you may not enjoy yourself, much.
+If this is something that makes you feel uncomfortable, then you may not enjoy yourself all that much.

 Best destinations in summer…